microbus-io/fabric/docs/tech/integrationtesting.md

 # Integration Testing

-## Testing App

 Thorough testing is an important cornerstone of good software.
 Testing a microservice is generally difficult because it almost always depends on downstream microservices which are not easy to spin up during testing.
-Common workarounds include mocking the downstream microservices or testing against a live test deployment environment but each of these comes with its own drawbacks.
+Common workarounds include mocking the downstream microservices or testing against a live test deployment but each of these comes with its own drawbacks.
 A mock doesn't test the actual internal business logic of the microservice, obscuring changes made to it over time.
-A live test environment doesn't suffer from the drawbacks of a mock but it is a single point of failure that can block an entire development team when it's down.
+A live test deployment doesn't suffer from the drawbacks of a mock but it is a single point of failure that can block an entire development team when it's down.
 It also tends to become inconsistent over time and is expensive to run 24/7.

+## Testing App

 `Microbus` takes a different approach and spins up the actual downstream microservices along with the microservice being tested into a single process.
 The microservices are collected into an isolated [`Application`](../structure/application.md) that is started up for the duration of running the test suite and shutdown immediately thereafter.
 The microservices communicate via NATS on a random [plane of communications](./unicast.md), which keeps them isolated from other test suites that may run in parallel.

 Mocks can be added to the application when it's impractical to run the actual downstream microservice, for example if that microservice is calling a third-party web service such as a payment processor.
 The preference however should be to include the actual microservice whenever possible and not rely on mocks.
 Note that in `Microbus` microservices are mocked rather than clients.
-The upstream microservice still sends messages over NATS which are responded to by the mock.
+The upstream microservice still sends messages over NATS which are responded to by the mock of the downstream microservice.

 <img src="integrationtesting-1.svg" width="350">